List of Onegai My Melody characters: Mariland Denizens

 A blue mouse with yellow ears who wears an orange or pink ribbon on his tail.
 He is the closest among My Melody's animal friends.
 Whenever there's trouble, especially a curse created by Kuromi's magic, My Melody sometimes casts a spell on Flat to deal with it.
 There have also been hints that Flat may have a crush on My Melody, for example blushing when she hugs him in episode 6.
 He also asked her out on a date in episode 29.
 (Which at first My Melo was surprised but eventually agreed.)

 Flat also has great social skills when it comes to interacting with the opposite gender.
 With these, he occasionally gives pointers to Kakeru when trying to contact Uta in certain situations.

 Piano is a sheep with pink wool.
 Behind only to Flat, she is Melody's second-closest animal friend.
 Though she can't actually speak, she does have talent in playing keyboards.
 It was hinted in Onegai My Melody Kirara★ that she also has good Knitting Skills, and in the first season that she is good at writing poetry.
 She is also Miki's animal best friend.

-The Ruler of Mary Land, who's an elephant and has a crush on Kanade.
+The Ruler of Mariland, who's an elephant and has a crush on Kanade.
 Whenever he expresses affection for Uta's older sister or any other attractive woman, his wife (also an elephant) causes lightning to strike at him.
 Despite his goofy looks and attitude, he is very wise and magic wise, he can detect the presence of the Spirit of Dark Power.

 Sorara is the prince of the Star Kingdom.
-Thirteen years old, he came to Mary Land alongside the Wishing Star after it crashed and scattering it to a million pieces.
+Thirteen years old, he came to Mariland alongside the Wishing Star after it crashed and scattering it to a million pieces.
 Although he looks human, he somehow transforms into a chick-like creature, much to his dismay.
 He's somehow bad-mouthed and rude, though he shows his softer side when he's around Kirara.
 Although he's stuck in Mary Land like Kirara, he made his temporary living place in one part of the town and sometimes he causes troubles to Kirara and My Melody then helping him get home to the Stars.
 In the end of the series, the Wishing Star is finally repaired and finally got back home, which resulted on repairing the portal back to the Human World.